 Finding IP address in Linux using “ip addr”

 Using the command, you can also find out about your IP address, MTU size, MAC address, and other info regarding your network interface.
-You can also change ip address in the prompt.
-Following are some commands you can use with this command in Linux.
+You can also change IP address in the prompt.

 - “ip addr” will display an IP address, including all interfaces.

 - “ip addr show dev em1” will display info only for the em1 device.

 - “ip addr show up” will display the IP for all your running interfaces.

 The ip addr command shows info for all interfaces on Linux by default.
 Consider this example below that shows three network interfaces ens3, and l0.
 The ens3 IP address → 10.0.0.2.15/24

 Finding IP address using “ip addr show dev”

 This command comes in handy to view IP addresses for a particular network.
 It goes,